Jad-Samaan/LNU-IoT-Course-Project/README.md

 1. Connect the antenna to MCU
 2. Connect MCU and sensors acc. pin mapping
 3. Connect the MCU to the computer via USB cable
+4. Mount a neodymium magnet on a rotating shaft (electrical screwdriver for example).

 ## The Code

 ## The physical network layer